Logo-stateuniv

 Qualified students may receive financial aid from a number of federal, state or local sources.
 The first step for any student seeking financial aid is to fill out the FAFSA form, which will determine whether the student is eligible for federal assistance through a PELL grant.

 Several other federal grants may be available for students as well, and the state of Georgia offers such financial assistance resources as the HOPE grant or the HOPE scholarship.
-Nearly 80 percent of students at Columbus Technical College have received either the HOPE grant or the HOPE scholarship.
+Nearly 80 percent of students here have received either the HOPE grant or the HOPE scholarship.
 Applications for these can be found online at the Georgia Student Finance Commission website.

 Other sources of funding include programs aimed at specific categories of students, such as the Native American Scholarship Fund, veterans’ benefits, or U.S. Army Tuition Assistance.
 Most students are eligible for the Federal Work Study Program, and students or their parents can apply for any of numerous college loans.